Treers/spark-learn/README.md

-# KDDTools
+# DMTools
-KDDTools is a library for data mining engineering built on top of Python Spark.
+DMTools is a library for data mining engineering built on top of Python Spark.
 # LICENSE
 MIT.
 See [License File](https://github.com/Treers/spark-scorecard/blob/master/LICENSE).